What is cartilage?

 What maintains the cartilage?

 Your body does!
 There are cells known as chondrocytes, whose role is to make sure the structure is constantly maintained.
-The origins of the chondrocytes suggest that they are responsible for the production of matrix.
+The origins of the chondrocytes suggest that they are responsible for the production of matrices.

 The problem with the cartilage